Niko-mp4/506_Diffy_Swerve/README.md

     * For details and usage guide, please see [this wiki entry](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Automatically-Loading-a-Driver-Controlled-Op-Mode)
 * Shows icon next to OpMode name in the OpMode list dropdown on the Driver Station to indicate the source of the OpMode (i.e. the programming tool used to create it)
 * Fixes issue where the Driver Station app would exit after displaying the Configuring Wi-Fi Direct screen
-* Fixes Blocks and OnBotJava prompts when accessed via the REV Hardware Client
+* Fixes Blocks and OnBotJava prompts when accessed via the REV robot.Hardware Client

 ## Version 6.0 (20200921-085816)